A Positive Quote for Now

 Hi Choir!

 As you all know, there is a proper season for every activity under the sun: a time to be born and a time to die, a time to sow and a time to reap.
-And I think the author of Ecclesiastes would have agreed with me if I added that there is also a time to argue and a time to apologize.
+And I think the author of Ecclesiastes would have agreed with me if I added there is also a time to argue and a time to apologize.

-I am Thuita J. Maina, the guy who seems to never have anything to do and thus keeps sending you messages.
 When I joined this choir in April 2007, I loved the camaraderie that existed among its choristers.
-And throughout my time in the choir, I have strived to be helpful.
+And throughout my time in the choir, I've tried to be helpful.

-If there have been occasions when my grape turned into a raisin and my joy bell lost its resonance, please forgive me, or charge it to my head and not to my heart because my head is so limited in its finitude but my heart is boundless in its love of this choir.
+If there have been occasions when my grape turned into a raisin and my joy bell lost its resonance, please forgive me, or charge it to my head and not to my heart, because my head is so limited in its finitude but my heart is boundless in its love of this choir...

 ---------------------------------------------------------------------